NewETown/Buddy-Android-SDK/README.md

 ### Working With Files

 Buddy offers support for binary files.
-The Android SDK works with files through our REST interface similarly to other API calls.
+The .NET SDK works with files through our REST interface similarly to other API calls.

+**Note:** Responses for files deviate from the standard Buddy response templates.
+See the [Buddy Platform documentation](https://buddyplatform.com/docs) for more information.

 #### Upload A File

-The Buddy Android SDK handles all necessary file management for you.
-The key class is `com.buddy.sdk.BuddyFile`, which is a wrapper around an Android `File` or `InputStream`, along with a MIME content type.
 Here we demonstrate uploading a picture.
-All binary files use the same pattern with a different path and different parameters.
-To upload a picture POST to
+For all binary files (e.g. blobs and videos), the pattern is the same, but with a different path and different parameters.
+For full documentation see our [Media and Files](https://buddyplatform.com/docs/Media%20and%20Files) documentation page.

     BuddyFile buddyFile = new BuddyFile(new File(...), "image/jpg");
     Map<String,Object> parameters = new HashMap<String,Object>();